 For a little over a year now, I worked on the backend team at OkCupid, maintaining a large C++ codebase that has not been reworked since 2005 when Maxwell Krohn published the original OKWS paper on which OkCupid is still based.

 As satisfying as it is to delete dead code, rework abstractions to remove footguns, and migrate a monolithic codebase to Service Oriented Architecture, my coworkers were well aware that my real passion was spent on nights and weekends, where I poured all the energy I could muster into Zig - if not from my incessant comparisons between snippets of C++ code and how it could be better expressed in Zig, then from the tea mug that my lovely girlfriend Alee got me as a celebratory gift for reaching release 0.1.0:

 Ever since I gave this Software Should be Perfect talk, it seems that the Zig community has seen a steady influx of new members.

 David keeps sending me selfies with this hat that he made.

 The Zig community grew in size so much, that some weekends I found myself with only enough time to merge pull requests and respond to issues, and no time leftover to make progress on big roadmap changes.

 I found this both exciting, and frustrating.
 Here I was working on legacy code 40 hours per week, while multiple Zig issues needed my attention.

 And so I took the plunge.
-I gave up my senior backend software engineer salary, and will attempt to live on Patreon donations.
+I gave up my senior backend software engineer salary, and will attempt to live on monthly donations.